Car with manual transmission

 • Collar: collars are used to lock the selected gear in place and allow the torque to pass to the output shaft.

-The working of this transmission system contains a set of gears along with a pair of shafts which is the input and output shafts.
-The gear on the first shaft engages with those on the other shaft.
+The workings of this transmission system contain a set of gears along with a pair of shafts, which are the input and output shafts.
+The gears on the first shaft engage with those on the other shaft.
 The ratio between the selected gear on the input shaft and the gear engaged on the output shaft determines the overall gear ratio for that gear.

 Gears are engaged in a manual transmission system by moving the shift lever.
 The engagement is done by the linkages that control the movement of the gears along the input shaft.
 Cars with four gears or speeds have two linkages and cars with five or six speeds use three linkages.
 This linkage changes by moving the shift lever left and right.

 The clutch plays an important role in the working of the manual transmission as disconnects the engine from the input shaft of the transmission when pressed.
-It frees the gears on the input shaft causing it to easily move as the engine is sending torque through the input shaft.
+It frees the gears on the input shaft, causing it to easily move as the engine sends torque through the input shaft.
 This caused the engagement.
 The clutch is said to be disconnected when the clutch lever is not pressed.

 Related Article:

-That’s it for this article “Manual Transmission system”.
+That’s it for this article on manual transmission systems.
 I hope you enjoyed the reading, if so, kindly comment, share, and recommend this site to other technical students.

 Comments